 DOE is also involved in a number of standards development activities related to Connected Lighting Systems.

-- The L Prize® competition was created to spur lighting manufacturers to develop high-quality, high-efficiency solid-state lighting products to replace the common light bulb
+- The L Prize® competition was created to establish stretch performance goals for SSL and to spur lighting manufacturers to develop breakthrough technology innovations.

 The SSL program coordinates closely with related programs within DOE’s Building Technologies Office.

 - The Municipal Solid-State Street Lighting Consortium has built a repository of valuable field experience, data, and resources to significantly accelerate the learning curve for buying and implementing high-quality, energy-efficient LED streetlights.